Collections Prior to the Declared Storm Event:

 Move empty garbage containers immediately after the collection to a secure area so they don't roll into traffic or become projectiles.

 In the case of impending storm conditions, please check this web page for messages or tune to your local media for updates or announcement of changes to your collection schedule.

-Collections After the Storm:
+Collections After the Declared Storm Event:

 Debris must be placed a the right of way for collection - collection crews will not enter your private property to remove debris.

 Please set out four separate piles: